betaflight/betaflight.com/docs/wiki/guides/current/Feed-Forward-2-0.md

 The default value of 100 works well, and attempts to reach FF outputs of 0 as gyro values reach setpoint.
 Lower values result in feedforward influence tapering to 0 at a percentage of those values (e.g. at a value of 50, in a sustained flip, once gyro reaches half the setpoint value the feedforward term will taper to zero).
 Higher values allow for feedforward to continue influencing the PID controller.
-For higher authority craft this will cause overshoot, but for authority-limited craft these higher values can be very beneficial. ff_max_rate_limit is not active as the sticks return to centre.
+For higher authority craft this will cause overshoot, but for authority-limited craft these higher values can be very beneficial. ff_max_rate_limit is not active as the sticks return to center.

 To determine ff_max_rate_limit and ff_boost works best, look at the start of a hard flip in BlackBox Explorer and see if there is any overshoot.
 If with ff_max_rate_limit = 100 there is still too much overshoot, first evaluate if Feedforward or P-term is driving overshoot at the time of interest.
 If so, try ff_max_rate_limit = 95.
 If the overshoot is too well controlled, try 105 to 110.
 The range of adjustment is quite tight.